 Formative assessment/ assessment for learning Mathematics Observed Tried out Understanding the aims of the lesson Lesson objectives are made clear in pictures/symbols/writing, as appropriate.
 Objectives are challenging yet achievable.
-This will promote self- esteem and enable all pupils to achieve success.
-Understanding the aims of the lesson Build up a chart (using a wallchart or other space) to show the focus of each lesson and how successive lessons or topics link together to develop an area of mathematics work.
+This will promote self- esteem and enable all students to achieve success.
+Understanding the aims of the lesson Build up a chart (using a wallchart or other space) to show each lesson's focus and how successive lessons or topics link together to develop an area of mathematics work.
 This could include symbols, images or objects to make it more accessible.
-Focus on how pupils learn Pupils' own ways of learning and remembering things are emphasised.
-Pupils are encouraged to talk about how they achieved something.
+Focus on how students learn Students' own ways of learning and remembering things are emphasised.
+Students are encouraged to talk about how they achieved something.
 Dialogue is the key to successful assessment for learning.
-Teachers communicate in ways pupils are comfortable with.
-Focus on how pupils learn Pupils know where they are in relation to learning aims End-of-lesson discussions focus on one or more of the ideas explored and the progress that pupils have made towards them during the lesson.
-Pupils are encouraged to look Pupils know where they are in relation to learning aims back to previous work/photos/ records to see how much progress they have made.
-Half-termly or termly self- assessment sheets are used for pupils to assess their progress - a range of recording methods is accepted. ,
+Teachers communicate in ways students are comfortable with.
+Focus on how students learn Students know where they are in relation to learning aims End-of-lesson discussions focus on one or more of the ideas explored and the progress that students have made towards them during the lesson.
+Students are encouraged to look back to previous work/photos/ records to see how much progress they have made.
+Half-termly or termly self- assessment sheets are used for students to assess their progress - a range of recording methods is accepted.
+Students know where they are in relation to learning aims